New Smartphone Comparison

 OnePlus 12

-The OnePlus 12 positions itself as the "flagship killer," delivering core flagship specifications—including the latest Snapdragon 8 Gen 3 chip and a high-quality display—at a substantially lower price of $799.
+The OnePlus 12 positions itself as a "flagship killer," delivering top-tier specifications—including the latest Snapdragon chip and a massive battery—at a price significantly undercutting its rivals, without major compromises.

 - Choose the OnePlus 12 if: Your priority is maximizing performance and battery life per dollar spent.
-It is the rational choice for power users and gamers who want flagship specs without the flagship price tag.
+It is the rational choice for power users and gamers who want flagship specs without the flagship price.

-- Choose the Apple iPhone 15 Pro Max if: You are committed to the iOS ecosystem, prioritize videography and a seamless hardware-software experience, and value the longest track record of software support.
+- Choose the iPhone 15 Pro Max if: You are committed to the Apple ecosystem, prioritize best-in-class video recording and long-term software support, and are less sensitive to price.

 Where to Buy